-These Rules - the Service and Installation Rules of New South Wales ('the Rules') - provide uniform requirements for electricity distributors, Accredited Service Providers (ASPs), electrical contractors and customers throughout NSW.
+These Rules - the Service and Installation Rules of New South Wales (the Rules) - provide uniform requirements for electricity distributors, Accredited Service Providers (ASPs), electrical workers and customers throughout NSW.
 This has been achieved by:

-- a) providing consistent requirements from electricity distributors - b) specifying electrical installation requirements as permitted by AS/NZS 3000:2018 Electrical installations - c) specifying service requirements to promote industry standardisation of equipment - d) specifying service requirements which comply with the provisions of the Electricity Supply Act 1995 - e) including recommendations and advisory information which may indicate future requirements of AS/NZS 3000 and legislation - f) providing information to the electricity supply industry, metering providers, ASPs and the electrical contracting industry which enables them to work together to promote standardisation of systems and equipment.
+- a) providing consistent requirements from electricity distributors. - b) specifying electrical installation requirements as permitted by AS/NZS 3000 Electrical installations. - c) specifying service connection requirements to promote industry standardisation of equipment. - d) specifying service connection requirements which comply with the provisions of the Electricity Supply Act 1995. - e) including recommendations and advisory information which may indicate future requirements of AS/NZS 3000 and legislation.